trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Log files gives you feedback about the activity and performance of the server as well as any problems that may be occurring.
 They are records details about requests and NGINX internals.
-But also logs use more disk space.
+Unfortunately, logs use more disk space.

   > You should define a process which periodically archiving the current log file and starting a new one, renames and optionally compresses the current log files, delete old log files, and force the logging system to begin using new log files.